Dozens of states target Google's app store in antitrust suit

 Much of the latest lawsuit echoes similar allegations that mobile game maker Epic Games made against both Google and Apple, which runs a separate app store exclusively for iPhones, in cases brought last August.

-A high-profile trial pitting Epic — the maker of the widely played Fortnite video game — against Apple concluded in late May.
-A decision from the federal judge who presided over the month-long proceedings is expected later this summer.
+A high-profile trial p itting Epic — the maker of the widely played Fortnite video game — against Apple in a similar battle over the app store that feeds iPhone concluded in late May.
+A decision from the federal judge who presided over the month-long proceedings is is expected later this summer.
 Epic's lawsuit against Google is still awaiting trial.